openaps/docs/docs/docs/Troubleshooting/Pump-rig-communications-troubleshooting.md

 ![Papertrail mmtune results](../Images/papertrail-mmtune-sample.png)

-3. If you want to manually preform an mmtune, login to your rig and `cd ~/myopenaps && sudo service cron stop && killall -g openaps ; killall -g oref0-pump-loop; oref0-mmtune && sudo service cron start` will show the selected frequency of the entire scan, for example, here's the terminal results of that command on a rig called edison3:
+3. If you want to manually preform an mmtune, login to your rig and `cd ~/myopenaps && sudo service cron stop && killall -g openaps ; killall -g oref0-pump-loop; openaps mmtune && sudo service cron start` will show the selected frequency of the entire scan in oref0 prior to 0.7.0 and `cd ~/myopenaps && sudo service cron stop && killall -g openaps ; killall -g oref0-pump-loop; oref0-mmtune && sudo service cron start` in oref0 0.7.0 and later.
+For example, here's the terminal results of that command on a rig called edison3:
 ```
 root@edison3:~# cd ~/myopenaps && sudo service cron stop && killall -g openaps ; killall -g oref0-pump-loop; oref0-mmtune && sudo service cron start
 openaps: no process found